-The Compensation Committee of our Board of Directors is responsible for establishing and evaluating our policies governing the compensation of our executive officers, including its named executive officers.
+The Compensation Committee of our Board of Directors is responsible for establishing and evaluating our policies governing the compensation of our executive officers, including our named executive officers.
 The Compensation Committee reviews and proposes recommendations to the Board of Directors regarding the compensation to be paid to the Chief Executive Officer.
 In addition, the Compensation Committee reviews and approves the compensation to be paid to all other executive officers.
-The Compensation Committee ensures that the total compensation paid to our executive officers is fair, reasonable and competitive.
+The Compensation Committee reviews and approves the compensation to be paid to all other executive officers.
+The Compensation Committee reviews and approves the compensation to be paid to all other executive officers.
+The Compensation Committee is fair, reasonable and competitive.
 The Compensation Committee has, in the past, at times included the other members of our Board of Directors in its deliberations regarding the salaries of our named executive officers.

-At our 2020 Annual Meeting of Shareholders, on an advisory basis, a majority of the shareholders who voted on this matter, approved the compensation of our named executive officers as disclosed in our Proxy Statement.
+At our 2021 Annual Meeting of Shareholders, on an advisory basis, a majority of the shareholders who voted on this matter, approved the compensation of our named executive officers as disclosed in our Proxy Statement.
 The Compensation Committee believes the views of our shareholders are an important consideration when making decisions regarding our compensation program and will continue to take the views of our shareholders into consideration when assessing our compensation program and making decisions related to the structure and amount of pay.